echtr/txtVAR/README.md

 <br>

 #### IMPORTANT:
- - You do not need to put the extensions of the text files: database.txt => txtvar("texts")
+ - You do not need to put the extensions of the text files: texts.txt => txtvar("texts")
  - Simply variable definition: var1 > var1value (You have to leave a space before and after the '>' sign.)
  - The last line must be the '#' sign.